IndranilTech/IndranilTech/README.md

-## Hi there 👋 I'm Indranil Bhattacharyya, This is my Github
+## Hi there 👋 I'm Indranil Bhattacharyya

 <!--
 **IndranilTech/IndranilTech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.